TowehE/Kelmarid-Backend-Engineer-Challenge/readme.md

 - Typescript
 - Testing

-To store your data you can either use a sqllite database file, or use a local Postgres database (preferred).
+To store your data you can either use a sqllite database file, or use a local Postgres(14 max) database (preferred).